-- Performs general industrial or commercial activities, such as the production or sale of goods or services to the public.
+-Performs general industrial or commercial activities such as the production or sale to the public of goods or services.
 The business does not perform foreign trade activities and does not handle products subject to a special tax regime, for example, liquor or tobacco.
-It does not use heavily polluting production processes.
+It is not using heavily polluting production processes.